jbat10/KIT325/docs/Photorec Usage Guide.md

 An output directory is provided for the recovered files, located with the (path here) directory.

-A script was not created for Photorec, as it was not seen as necessary.
+A script was not created to automate Photorec's running process, however it can still be accessed from the master script.
+Use the Master Script Usage Guide to see relevant info.

 ## Step-by-step walkthrough